kesondrakey/kesondrakey.github.io/test.md

           <p>
-                  <i>  Data sourced from this project will later be submitted to Ameriflux and Fluxnet. </i>
+                  <i>  Data sourced from this project will later be submitted to Ameriflux and Fluxnet </i>
                 </p>